Museums and Exhibitions

 Opening hours 2015

-On request, we are happy to open the Franz Schubert Museum for groups and individuals outside the regular opening hours.
+On request, we are happy to open the museums for groups and individuals outside the regular opening hours.

 Schweizer Straße 1, 6845 Hohenems, Austria